sohamsshah/Data-mining-notes/Lectures/lectureFour.md

 * Eg. user beliefs etc.

 ### KDD (Knowledge Discovery in Databases):
 Process:
-1. Selection of target data
+1. Selection of target data (Data relavent to the analysis task are retrieved from DB)
-2. Preprocessing (Remove noise and inconsistent Data)
+2. Preprocessing
+  i.
+Data Cleaning- Remove noise and inconsistent Data ii.
+Data Integration - Where multiple data sources may be combined
 3. Transformation (approximate for mining by performing aggregation operations) As an example - To make it in same range - Normalize the Data.
 4. Data Mining: Apply intelligent methods and algorithms to extract data patterns.
 5. Visualization and Knowledge Representation by various techniques.

+### Issues with Data Mining:

+1. Mining Methodology
+  * New kinds of methods: Based on Domain requirement on same database in different ways and require the development of numerous data mining techniques
+  * Multidimensional Data space: Complex dataset and large volume
+  * Interdisciplinary Effort: Requires wide knowledge of various disciplines which is required
+  *
+2. User Interraction
+3. Efficiency and Scalability
+4. Diversity of Database types